segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

    ![](images/hubspot-personas01.png)

 2. Next, select HubSpot as a destination for the audience in Segment.
-Use the default settings, which send an Identify calls.
+Use the default settings, which send an Identify call to mark users as members of an audience or when they have a specific trait. <!-- some clarifying changes coming here in a future update, per Dadson.-->

    ![](images/hubspot-personas02.png)